Tprystay/RPAS_repeatability/README.md

-**RPAS_repeatability**
+**RPAS_reproducibility**

-Code for paper Evaluating the repeatability of RPAS surveys to monitor submerged seagrass habitats
+Code for paper Evaluating the reproducibility of RPAS surveys to monitor submerged seagrass habitats

 Code includes: